telefonicaid/lettuce-tools/README.md

 * **log_utils** is a module that can be used in the acceptance tests of any TDAF application, as long as they are developed with Lettuce, to check whether a log file has the right format according to the current specification.

 It can also search for a specific log entry that matches a set of given parameters and values.
 See the public methods inside the module for details.

+### Mock

+* **mock** is a module that can be used in the acceptance tests of any TDAF application, as long as they are developed with Lettuce, to implement a configurable http REST mock.

+Its main features are: configure a response on a given endpoint, serve configured responses, maintains checkable list of requests and responses.

+An overridable json properties file is given.
+A test project is provided as well.